What is Kabbalah?

 In Kabbalah: Its Doctrines, Development and Literature, Christian D. Ginsburg tells us, "Kabbalah is a system of religious philosophy, or more properly of theosophy, which has not only exercised for hundreds of years an extraordinary influence on the mental development of so shrewd a people as the Jews, but has captivated the minds of some of the greatest thinkers of Christendom in the 16th and 17th centuries, . . ."

 There have been many important writers, mystics, and rabbis within the tradition of Kabbalah, Isaac Luria, Moses de Leon and Abraham Abulafia being three historically important Kabbalists, while in the 20th century, Gershom Scholem did much to advance the serious study of Kabbalah.
 His books Kabbalah and On the Mystical Shape of the Godhead are important works for anyone who wishes to study this subject.

 In more modern times, many celebrities have claimed, and still claim to have studied or be studying Kabbalah, which has certainly done its reputation no harm and may even have helped to promote it, but their 'studies' bear little resemblance, if any, to true Kabbalism.

 As a subject Kabbalah is vast and extremely complex, but we have genuinely attempted to keep it as brief and simple as possible, at the same time ensuring that all salient points have been covered.
-To this extent, we have divided it into two sections:
+To this extent, we have divided it into three sections: